Updated: August 25, 2023

 Alfama and Graça

 Alfama and Graça are charming and traditional neighborhoods characterized by narrow streets, Fado music, and stunning views of the city.
 These areas have seen increased interest from tourists and property buyers, making them attractive for short-term rentals and vacation homes.
 The unique ambiance and cultural heritage of Alfama and Graça contribute to their investment potential.
-Alfama is situated in the Santa Maria Maior neighborhood, while Graça is located in the São Vicente parish, providing slightly more affordable housing.
+Alfama is situated in the Santa Maria Maior neighborhood, while Graça is in São Vicente parish, providing slightly more affordable housing.

 Príncipe Real